peng-217/tp/docs/team/herrekt.md

 ### Given below are my contributions to the project:

+* New Feature: Added the class `Scene`.
+  * What it does: Scene allows the organization of the investigative story, each containing the required Narrative to display and containing the suspects and clues available for each scenario.
+  * Justification: This organizes each part of the story into an existing scenario, where the user can then investigate and then interact with via looking into the suspects and clues after reading the narrative.
+  * Highlights: As everything contained within the scene do not directly interact with each other, it reduces coupling dependencies and increases abstraction.

 * New Feature: Added the class `SuspectListBuilder`.
   * What it does: Allows the creation of SuspectList to be more efficient, by reading a text file containing the clues and suspects and adding them into the specified SuspectList.